aschneee/ProgBasics-aschnee/README.md

 </div>

 + **Limitations:
-**
+** //

 + **Lessons Learned:
 **
-- How reuse an existing game setup for a new game in unity

-- Timer

-- Usage of Scriptable Objects
+	- How to work with operators
+	- How to work with

 Copyright by Alina Schneeberger, 2019